 Over five years on from the original series’ dramatic and bloody end, we’re heading back into the dark and twisted world of Breaking Bad.

 News first broke in November 2018 that the acclaimed show’s creator Vince Gilligan was planning a brand new movie that will have concrete ties to the same universe in which aspiring meth “cooks” Walter White and Jesse Pinkman fucked shit up across five stunning seasons from 2008 to 2013.
 Breaking Bad‘s main star Bryan Cranston also confirmed that, yes, a new movie is definitely in the works — and that he’d be up for reprising his role as Walt, too.

-Details about the movie – which will follow the ongoing Better Call Saul as the second spin-off to emerge from the story of the original show – are only just emerging, and they’ll only continue to do so, as filming on the project is set to begin in the coming weeks.
+Details about the movie – which will follow the ongoing Better Call Saul as the second spin-off to emerge from the story of the original show – are still emerging, and they’ll only continue to do so as filming on the project is set to begin in the coming weeks.
 But, for now, here’s everything we know so far about the upcoming Breaking Bad movie.

 - Bob Odenkirk – who starred as Saul Goodman in Breaking Bad – has claimed that the new movie has finished filming in secret

 - The Breaking Bad movie has been confirmed to be a direct sequel to the original show, and will premiere on Netflix

 - Bryan Cranston will reportedly make a sensational return as Walter White

 - First trailer, release date and title revealed for the show

 Is there a title for the Breaking Bad movie?